microsoft/pxt-calliope/docs/device/serial.md

 ## Linux

 * Install the program `screen` if it is not already installed.
-* Plug in the micro:bit.
+* Plug in the Calliope mini.
 * Open a terminal.
-* Find which device node the micro:bit was assigned to with the command `ls /dev/ttyACM*`.
+* Find which device node the Calliope mini was assigned to with the command `ls /dev/ttyACM*`.
 * If it was `/dev/ttyACM0`, type the command `screen /dev/ttyACM0 115200`.
 If it was some other device node, use that one in the command instead. **Note:** You may need root access to run `screen` successfully.
 You can probably use the command `sudo` like this: `sudo screen /dev/ttyACM0 115200`.